numediart/PoseTReID_DATASET/README.md

 </div>

-PoseTReID is a generic framework which combines detector, tracker, and re-identifier in order to effectively track specific people accross multiple cameras or video scenses, in both short and long term for distributed contexts of people interaction spaces such as malls or amusement parks, etc.
+***PoseTReID*** is a generic framework which combines detector, tracker, and re-identifier in order to effectively track specific people accross multiple cameras or video scenses, in both short and long term for distributed contexts of people interaction spaces such as malls or amusement parks, etc. Check more our paper for more details -> [[IEEE]](https://ieeexplore.ieee.org/document/9271712).

 ## 🖴 Dataset #1: `GTA_V_DATASET`